alexbenfica/benfica-check-links/README.md

 # What does it do?

 Allows you to check for broken links in all internal pages of a website and more:
-- export results to HTML
-- export results to comma separated values
+- export results to comma separated values (.csv)
-- export results to tab separated values
+- export results to tab separated values (.tsv)
-- can be used as library and return values
+- can be used as library

 It is used for some specific tasks:
 - find broken urls on pages